 During my visit to the brewery on 27 August 2018, the Monday after the second edition of the superb BXL Beer Fest in Brussels, a number of lambic beer lovers paid a visit to Cantillon before heading home, to sample as many of the superb beers brewed on site as possible.
 One of these lambic drinkers was Jeffrey Stuffings, Founder and Owner of Jester King Brewery in Austin, TX.

-As the brewery and first floor tasting area was quite busy, Cantillon brewmaster and fourth generation owner Jean Van Roy suggested we move to the new, upstairs tastings room.
+As the brewery and first floor tasting area was quite busy, Cantillon brewmaster and fifth generation owner Jean Van Roy suggested we move to the new, upstairs tastings room.
 Our group, which also included lambic beer lover Amy Fowler of Massachusetts, sampled a number of beers, including Lou Pepe Kriek 2015.
 Jean remarked: “My ancestors were producing kriek beers going back as far as the opening of this site in 1900, so we have always been quite familiar with producing kriek beers.
 In 1996, I thought to do an experiment.
 I added Schaerbeekse cherries, harvested in August of 1996, at a ratio of about 300 grams per liter, to a lambic brewed in December 1994.
 We allowed about 2 to 3 months of maceration with the lambic.
 We had about 40 to 60 barrels overall of the Schaerbeekse Kriek that year.
 One of these barrels, a former Port barrel, produced a really exceptional kriek, I don’t recall whether it was a first or second use Port barrel, but the resulting kriek was really incredible.
 So, we bottled the kriek from this barrel, and called it Pure Kriek Cantillon.
 The barrel yielded sixty bottles (of the 75 cl size) and I only have ten bottles left.
 And that is what you are tasting now.”